 - But since brushing isn’t enough to control the tartar and build-up, it is necessary to make an annual appointment for our dogs to get a professional dental cleaning.

-- Pets that don’t get dental care can painfully lose their teeth, or even the veterinarian would need to extract teeth that are rotten.
+- Pets that don’t get dental care can painfully lose their teeth, or even the veterinarian needs to extract rotten teeth.

 - Teeth extractions are painful and can cause serious health problems.
-In some cases, dogs have to be treated with antibiotics to prevent infections before dental cleaning is to happen.
+In some cases, dogs have to be treated with antibiotics to prevent infections before teeth cleaning.

 C O N C L U S I O N